Funding

 No.

-Yes, past recipients of Harrington awards may submit an application for this award.
+Yes, past recipients of Harrington awards may submit applications for future awards.

 The key to the success of this program is that the award provides the recipient a team of advisors who are pharma-experienced industry leaders with significant proficiency bringing therapeutics to market.
 Academic scientists typically find the advice to be the most valuable part of the award.
 As one awardee noted, "I didn't know just how much I didn't know about drug development."